distriqt/ANE-PackageManager/README.md

 # PackageManager

-PackageManager is an AIR Native Extension to access certain features of the Android package manager.
+The [PackageManager](https://airnativeextensions.com/extension/com.distriqt.PackageManager) extension gives access to certain features of the Android package manager.

-### Features
+### Features:

 - Receive package added and removed events when other applications are installed or removed from the device
 - Single API interface - your code works across supported platforms with no modifications